MG HS: Mexico

 The HS was introduced alongside the ZS and MG 5 in Mexico on 21 October 2020, marking the return of MG Motors in Mexico after 15 years.
 The HS is available in Excite and Trophy trim levels, it is powered by a 1.5-litre LFV turbocharged petrol paired to a DCT.

 The facelifted HS debuted in Mexico on 22 April 2023, which saw the introduction of the 1.5-litre PHEV petrol plug-in hybrid in the country.

 Middle East

 The MG HS was launched in the GCC markets in 2020.
 It is powered by a 2.0-litre turbocharged engine and is offered in two trim levels COM and LUX.

 The facelifted HS was launched in GCC markets in June 2023, with the 1.5-litre PHEV petrol plug-in hybrid option was added in the region.

-Second generation (2024)
+Second generation (AS33; 2024)

 The second generation HS was unveiled on 11 July 2024 at the Goodwood Festival of Speed.
 The second generation MG HS was based heavily on the third generation Roewe RX5.
-The petrol-powered and plug-in hybrid (PHEV) versions are being launched at first and joined with a hybrid variant in 2025.
-The PHEV version will have an estimated electric range of 113 km.
+The petrol-powered and plug-in hybrid (PHEV) versions were launched at first and joined with a hybrid variant in 2025.
+The PHEV version has an estimated electric range of 113 km.